mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/performance_settings.rst

         * For 1 second of 4K UltraHD@ 25 FPS, you will need 800 extra MiB of Memory.

 On-disk
     Animation frames are stored in the hard disk in the same folder as the swap file.
 The cache is stored in a compressed way.
-A little amount of extra ram is needed.
+A little amount of extra RAM is needed.

     Since data transfer speed of the hard drive is slow.
 You might want to limit the :guilabel:`Cached Frame Size` to be able to play your video at 25 fps.
 A limit of 2500 px is usually a good choice.